ROUND in Excel

 - You can simply enter the desired ROUND formula in the required cell to attain a return value on the argument.

-- You can manually open the ROUND formula in Excel dialogue box in the spreadsheet and enter the logical values to attain a return value.
+- You can manually open the ROUND formula in the Excel dialogue box in the spreadsheet and enter the logical values to attain a return value.

 - From the below spreadsheet, you can see the Formulas Section in the Menu Bar.
-Under the Formulas Section, Click on the Math & Trig.
+Under the Formulas section, Click on the Math & Trig.

 - Now you can easily put the arguments and attain a return value.
-Just put the required values on Number and Num_digits and you will get the return value.
+Just put the required values on Number and Num_digits, and you will get the return value.

 How to Use ROUND Function in Excel with Examples

-Based on the above Excel spreadsheet, let’s consider three examples and see the Excel ROUND function return based on the syntax of the function.
+Based on the above Excel spreadsheet, let’s consider three examples and see the ROUND function return based on the syntax of the function.